e99999/GT-Classic/README.md

 ![alt text](https://cdn.discordapp.com/attachments/443994226003279874/554727328815513650/2019-03-08_18.24.24.png)
 # About
 GT Classic is a combination of content and features from all GregTech's (and some new) arranged into an addon for IC2 Classic 1.12.2.
-The goal is create a crossroads where new and old GT players can have a meaningful and unincumbered experience.
+The goal is create a crossroads where new and old GT players can have a meaningful and unencumbered experience.
+Join the discussion in Bear989's GT Help Discord https://discord.gg/W7CPXE8

 # Current State
-The project is not available to download/play at this time please check back soon.
-Right now I am working on early game and will be realeasing alpha downnloads soon for testing.
+I am currently still creating the chemistry and progression.
+However stable downloads for pre-alpha testing are now available [here](https://bearsden.overminddl1.com/Downloads/GT%20Classics(E99999)/) which are updated weekly.

 # Issues
 Please report any issues you find to the issue tracker on this repository.
 Include as much information as possible including as version and steps to reproduce.